-Tracking patents granted by the U.S. Patent and Trademark Office (USPTO) to inventors residing in India and China provides another useful way of measuring the expansion of R&D within these countries.3 Anyone seeking to protect intellectual property within the borders of the U.S. must apply for patent protection from the USPTO.
-Given the importance of the U.S. economy to the world in general, it is reasonable to regard patents taken out in the U.S. by inventors residing in India and China as a useful indicator of innovative activity there.4
+measuring the expansion of R&D within these countries.3 Anyone seeking to protect intellectual property within the borders of the United States must apply for patent protection from the USPTO.
+Given the importance of the US economy to the world in general, it is reasonable to regard patents taken out in the United States by inventors residing in India and China as a useful indicator of innovative activity there.4

-Figure 1 shows the annual number of U.S. utility patent grants with at least one inventor residing in India.
-We can see that U.S. patents granted to Indian inventors grew rapidly.
-Over the 1996-2010 period, the total number of U.S. patents granted to Indian inventors increased 25-fold.
-Figure 2 presents the annual number of U.S. utility patent grants with at least one inventor residing in China from 1981 to 2010.
-One can clearly see that the number of U.S. patents
+Figure 5.1 shows the annual number of US utility patent grants with at least one inventor residing in India.
+We can see that US patents granted to Indian inventors grew rapidly.
+Over the 1996-2010 period, the total number of US patents granted to Indian inventors increased twenty-fivefold.
+Figure 5.2 presents the annual number of US utility patent grants with at least one inventor residing in China from 1981 to 2010.
+One can clearly see that the number of US patents granted to Chinese inventors exploded in recent years.
+Over the 1996-2010 period, the total number of US patents granted to Chinese inventors increased forty-sixfold.
+A similar explosion can be observed using Chinese domestic patent data (Hu and Jefferson 2009).
+Over the 2000-2009 period, the total number of invention patents granted by the State Intellectual Property Office of the People's Republic of China (SIPO) increased twentyfold.5